Fundraising Campaign for the New Centre

 Donor Giving Levels

-All donors giving $500 or more will be recognized on a permanent display in the entrance of the new building.
-All donors giving $100 or more will be acknowledged on the Centre’s website and in the annual report.
+With permission, all donors giving $500 or more will be recognized on a permanent display in the entrance of the new building.
+All donors giving $100 or more will be acknowledged on the Centre’s website with a link to the webpage in the annual report.

 Help care for the birds of today and tomorrow.Donate to Our Building Campaign

 Donations by Cheque: